Ricardosgeral/relier/README.md

 However, when a new Worksheet name is provided in an already existing Spreadsheet, a new sheet is added.
 This means that you can have a single Spreadsheet with different tests organized in different Worksheets (preferable).
-- If there is no internet connection when on start up of the server, even if you select the google sheet checkbutton, no data will be sent to google sheets (**Atention!**).
+- If there is no internet connection when on start up of the server, even if you select the google sheet checkbutton, no data will be sent to google sheets (**Attention!**).
 For debugging look at the [troubleshooting](https://github.com/Ricardosgeral/relier#troubleshooting) section.
-- If internet connection is lost during a test, the software will raise an exception and stop recording data to google sheets! (**be aware!**).
+- If internet connection is lost during a test, the software will raise an exception and stop recording data to google sheets! (**Attention!**).
-- Please be aware that, by choosing the 'google sheets' feature, the interval between readings chosen by the user will be increased a couple of seconds, due to the time required to request access the google API.
+- Please be aware that, by choosing the 'google sheets' feature, the interval between readings chosen by the user will be increased a couple of seconds, due to the time required to request access the Google API.

 ## Achievements that can help the reuse of *Python code*

-- Use of the [ADS1115](https://www.adafruit.com/product/1085) *Analog to Digital Conversor (ADC)*, to acquire the analog outputs of the pressure sensors and turbidity sensor.
+- Use of the [*ADS1115*](https://www.adafruit.com/product/1085) *Analog to Digital Conversor (ADC)*, to acquire the analog outputs of the pressure sensors and turbidity sensor.
 If you want to use another ADC (e.g., the [MCP3008 (10 bits)](https://www.adafruit.com/product/856)),
-which is faster but less precise, the Python libraries and code needs, of course, to be adapted.
+which is faster but less precise, the Python library needs, of course, to be replaced and the python code should be adapted.
-- Use of the [pigpio library](http://abyz.me.uk/rpi/pigpio/) to get the readings from the turbine flowmeter (hall-effect sensor), using the function [callback](http://abyz.me.uk/rpi/pigpio/python.html#callback).
+- Use of the [*pigpio library*](http://abyz.me.uk/rpi/pigpio/) to get the readings from the turbine flowmeter (hall-effect sensor), using the function [callback](http://abyz.me.uk/rpi/pigpio/python.html#callback).
 More information [here](https://www.raspberrypi.org/forums/viewtopic.php?t=66445).
 - *Use of threading (['thread-based parallelism'](https://docs.python.org/3/library/threading.html)), together with [Event objects](https://docs.python.org/3/library/threading.html#event-objects), in Python 3*.
 Threads are used in three cases:
    + In the handling of the results from *analog sensors*, for "stability".
 Threads allow to do a mean over a certain period of time